 Next, speaking of primers…

 Thankfully, we’ve created two stellar ones that work for a variety of skin types.

 If you love primers that hydrate your skin and leave behind a slightly glowy skin effect, look no further than Unseen Sunscreen SPF 40.
 This primer is a total winner for every skin tone and type, especially dry and combination ones, thanks to its lightweight feel and clean ingredients.
 Fortified with meadowfoam seed complex that works to boost the skin’s hydration levels, this primer is also packed with SPF 40 to keep you ultra-protected.

 The best part about Unseen (in our humble opinion)?
 It’s completely invisible.
 So if you’ve found it virtually impossible to find a sunscreen that won’t leave a white cast or cause flashback, consider your problem solved.

 What if you have sensitive or acne-prone skin and need a mineral primer, or just crave a matte finish?
 Reach for our 100% Mineral Matte Screen SPF 40.
 This is our primer that uses mineral sunscreen actives to protect the skin (especially sensitive skin) from the sun, while absorbing excess oil thanks a matte finish.
 The translucent tint also blends into the color of your skin to help even out any red spots, and it’s especially great for those who suffer from hyperpigmentation or rosacea.
-And similar to Unseen, it contains butterfly bush extract that helps protect skin from blue light.

 Now it’s time to talk about foundation and SPF…